 Zeti moved local rates back up quicker than most, and many observers failed to recognise what an important decision that was.
 We needed to kill off the froth.
 Property players may moan and groan about it, but the reality is that prices in many sub sectors of real estate has jumped out of the affordability range and into speculative bubbles.
 Of course ALL property developers and valuers will not agree with any thing I am saying.
 Just look at the top 20% of the markets in China, HK, Malaysia and Singapore ~ its the same fishes feeding the same ponds.
 Go to any luxury condos just completed and see how many are occupied, you'd be lucky to find a figure higher than 30%.
 Just go to The Loft, Suasana, the KLCC condos, and even some of the gated luxury developments.
 There is no push factor to force the owners to sell (yet), which is why prices are holding.

 In the meantime, genuine home buyers have to go further and further out to find a place they can afford.
 As recent as 5 years ago, Kajang would be considered as was too far, now its considered OK.
 Affordability does wondrous things to the mind.
+There are some developments which deserve to go higher such as the Desa Park City developments, well thought out, which is why even with higher prices, its nearly fully occupied.

 But I digress, low interest rates in those markets cause higher prices and implies better affordability.
 There are plenty of Singaporeans, HKers and mainland Chinese who own a piece of the high end markets in Malaysia ~ and vice versa, there are plenty of players invested in the same markets.
 If there are no financial crisis among the group, prices can stay there till reality catches up.
 If there is one, then step aside from the stampede because in many of those places, many of the units/homes cannot be rented out to get a yield of 2%.

+But I digress again.
 There have been some instances whereby central bankers have been "influenced" to make certain decisions, and you can safely see that it brings no benefit in the end.
 Credibility of a central bank reflects enormously on the credibility of financial markets and the various important pillar institutions in the eyes of investors.

+The South Korean government broke a decade long precedent by sending a senior finance ministry official to the meetings of Bank of Korea.
+Why?
+To ensure that interest rates are kept down.
 Bank of Japan was "forced" to double a lending program for banks in March 2010 following pressure from Finance Minister Naoto Kan to do more to help the economy.
 The ECB has been buying sovereign bonds of affected countries in the EU to ease the pressure of higher interest rates when weaker countries in the EU needed to borrow more.
 The ECB should never be buying distressed debt.

 The independence of a country central bank is almost sacred.
 Let's keep it that way.